sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/job.md

 1. Winner of the social track of Eureka 2016 (IIT Bombay, India) (out of 9500+ entries).
 2. Finalist in the business track of Empresario in 2016,2019, and 2020 (IIT kgp, India) for Wecare.
 3. Finalist in Tata Social Enterprise Challenge 2016 (IIM Kolkata, India) for wecare.
-4. Runner's up in the social track of Empresario 2017 (IIT kgp, India) for Mothercare.
+4. Runner in the social track of Empresario 2017 (IIT kgp, India) for Mothercare.
 5. Finalist of Stanford India Bio-design Programme (AIIMS Delhi, India).

 Media coverage: - Work covered in The Telegraph, NDTV Prime, Times Now, Economic Times, Your story etc.